Passports and Visas

 The seasons are “upside down” – reversed, but not as extreme as North America.

 If traveling June-August:

 This is their mild winter with temperatures in the 60’s.
 Pack some light woolens and a coat or sturdy jacket.
-In Southern New Zealand’s mountain region, where temps can be low 40’s, bring warm sweaters and socks.
-Northern Australia and Fiji are tropical with temps in the 70’s – 80’s.
+In mountainous regions, where temps can be low 40’s, bring warm sweaters and socks.

 If traveling September-December:

 This is their spring and summer.
 Pack lightweight fabrics.
 Some shorts and casual wear are fine.

 If traveling to or from Australia, don’t forget that imaginary line on the earth’s surface along longitude 180 degrees.
 As the earth rotates, each day first begins and ends on this line.
 A traveler going west adds one day.
 Going back east, the traveler sets his calendar back one day.
 Approximate flying time from Los Angeles to Sydney is fifteen hours.

 Never pack your passport!
 Always keep it on your person!
 The same goes for travelers’ checks, cash, credit cards and personal checks.